 characters and bytes, whereas an UTF-8 text is interpreted in UTF-8.
 Of

 course, this rises a difficult question: when should a document be

 Character encodings are a mess.
 There is nothing we can do to change this fact, as character encodings are metadata that modify data semantics.
 The same file may represent different texts of different lengths when interpreted with different encodings.
 Thus, there is no safe way of guessing the encoding of a file.

 ne stays on the safe side: it will never try to convert a file

 from an encoding to another one.
 It can, however, interpret data

-contained in a buffer depending on an encoding: in other words,
+contained in a document depending on an encoding: in other words,

 encodings are truly treated as metadata.
 You can switch off UTF-8

-at any time, and see the same buffer as a standard 8-bit file.
+at any time, and see the same document as a standard 8-bit file.

 ne uses a lazy approach to the problem: first of